voxtourai/voxtourai.github.io/_posts/2025-07-30-sorrento-free-audio-tour-voxtour.md

 We’re excited to announce the release of our **new self-guided audio tour**:
 **_“Sorrento Highlights: From Villa Fiorentino to Marina Grande”_**

-With just your **smartphone and headphones**, you can dive into Sorrento’s rich heritage at your own pace — no guides, no groups, and no fees.
+With just your **smartphone and headphones**, you can dive into Sorrento’s rich heritage at your own pace, no guides, no groups, and no fees.

 👉 **[Start Listening Now](https://widget.voxtour.ai/?apiKey=96f5b69a-6f16-4b36-ae05-b85a7dd728a6&tourId=34966c35-73f8-4b92-b475-1494b276e3ce&locale=en&fullScreen=true&fullScreenTriggerable=false)**

 ![Language Selection Screenshot](/assets/images/sorrento-marine.jpg)

-## Tour Stops — 12 Fascinating Points of Interest
+## Tour Stops: 12 Fascinating Points of Interest

 1. **Villa Fiorentino**: A 20th-century villa that now hosts exhibitions and cultural events.
 2. **Corso Italia**: Sorrento’s lively main street lined with boutiques, cafes, and vibrant local life.